Top 8 resources to learn React and JavaScript

 Frontend Masters

-But where the website really shines is the fact that they recruit actual professionals who teach you their specialties.
+But where the website shines is the fact that they recruit actual professionals who teach you their specialties.

-If you’d like to learn more about JavaScript, you must go for the already mentioned Learn from Kyle Simpson’s courses.
+If you’d like to learn more about JavaScript, you must go for the already mentioned Learn from Kyle Simpson’s courses

 Epic React

-Epic React is the most detailed course about React and its API’s.
+Epic React is the most detailed course about React and its APIs.

 It goes through details you wouldn’t have a problem finding inside React documentation in an obvious way.
 It also goes through Hooks, composition patterns, testing, performance, and context API.

-The only con we could find is that the course material is in JavaScript instead of TypeScript, but the author, Kent.
-C Dodds announced that there would be an upgraded version with Typescript soon.
+The only con I could find is that the course material is in JavaScript instead of TypeScript, but the author, Kent.C.Dodds, announced that there would be an upgraded version with Typescript soon.

-Testing JavaScript with Kent C.Doods
+Testing JavaScript with Kent C. Dodds

 Codecademy